LouisMichael/cs5604cmw/README.md

 clean-webpage   clean-text
 clean-webpage   clean-text-profanity
 clean-webpage   real-world-events [same as collection-name for EFC URLs]
-clean-webpage  tokens [tokenized and stopwords removed]
+clean-webpage  tokens [tokenized and stopwords removed without profanity] clean-webpage stemmed [stemmed using tokens]
-clean-webpage  lemmatized    [stemmed and lemmatized using tokens]
+clean-webpage  lemmatized  [lemmatized using tokens]
 clean-webpage   sner-people
 clean-webpage   sner-organization
 clean-webpage   sner-location
 clean-webpage  POS
+clean-webpage  keywords [keywords in meta tags, could be inaccurate]
 *These features starting from "tokens" are supported by library: nltk*

 *Where to find collection-id: